I often hear variations of the following questions from people looking to buy a shipping container.

 I remember the first time I ever tried opening and closing shipping container doors — it was slightly awkward.

-Actually, operating the doors was easy when I learned how so I made a video to help you too.
+Actually, operating the doors was easy when I learned how and we made a video to help you too.

 It’s vital that your container is placed on level ground for the doors to open and close properly.
 If not you may experience what’s known as racked doors.
 This is where the cams and keepers are unable to line up and engage (you see how this works in the video).